CatRass/neodir/README.md

 ## Build Instructions
 As I am using a Cargo build system, all you have to do is run `cargo build`.

-The program is being programmed for Windows and Linux, with no Mac build planned for the forseeable future.
+The program is being made for Windows and Linux, with no Mac build planned for the forseeable future.

 ## Features
 <!--### General Features:-->